Image credit: 'Toes' by UCLan PhD student Jade Montserrat

 Professor Alan Rice has co-written the first academic monograph on the 2017 Turner Prize winner, UCLan’s Professor Lubaina Himid, published by Liverpool University Press in October 2019.
 He co-wrote this monograph with Professor Himid, Professor Celeste-Marie Bernier of the University of Edinburgh and Dr Hannah Durkin of Newcastle University.

 In January 2020 UCLan also hosted a major symposium ‘Creative Conversations: Black Women Artists Making and Doing’.
 Some of the country’s best black female artists gathered as part of a celebration of the achievements of black women’s art in Britain over the past four decades.
 Central to the celebrations was the work of Professor Lubaina Himid CBE, Professor of Contemporary Art at UCLan, who in 2017 became the first black female artist ever to win the prestigious Turner Prize.
 Read the news story to find out more about this event.
+Click here to watch a short video about the event.

 The Centre holds a series of Seminars, Conferences and Events throughout the year.
 To see the current programme please click the links below: